 As Fay Givens, Executive Director of American Indian Services, explains, “The Trump administration is again justifying the barbaric practice of incarcerating Indian children to further political and financial goals.
 The U.S. government refers to refugees seeking asylum as illegal immigrants but they are Indigenous people from the Americas doing what they have to do to survive and what they have legal rights to do.
 Prior to the European invasion of our country there were no borders on this continent we call Turtle Island.”

 Connect with Cradle Kalamazoo and WIN Network Detroit to learn about promoting equity in maternal and infant health, and check out One Love Global to get involved in addressing intergenerational trauma and poverty in Michigan’s urban communities.
+Join the discussion here.

-Day 7: Weekend Reflection
+Day 7: Reflection

 While reflecting on this week’s prompts, we invite you to take some time to get quiet and reflect back on week one of the Challenge.

 Is there anything that you see differently based on your participation so far?
 How does this impact how you think about your life/work/volunteerism/studies?
 Is there anything you are inspired to do differently?
+Join the discussion here.